raspberrypilearning/green-goals/en/step_2.md

 --- task ---

 Run your program to test it.
 You should see the backdrops show in turn.
-After the final backdrop, **Life on Land**, the program goes round to the beginning backdrop which is **Climate action**.
-This is becuase, once the program reaches the final backdrop, the next backdrop command makes it return to the beginning.
+After the final backdrop, **Life on Land**, the program goes round to the beginning backdrop, which is **Climate Action**.
+This is because once the program reaches the final backdrop, the next backdrop command makes it return to the beginning.

 --- /task ---